wenjunwang-econ/wenjunwang-econ.github.io/_portfolio/AI_emission.md

 ---
-title: "Make Hay While the Sun Shines: Artificial Intelligence and Carbon Emissions"
+title: "AI Adoption and Carbon Emissions: Firm-level Analysis"

 permalink: /portfolio/AI_emission
 excerpt: 'With Sebastien Houde (HEC Lausanne)'
-date: 2024-02-01
+date: 2025-02-01

 ---

-This study investigates the relationship between artificial intelligence (AI) adoption and carbon emissions within Chinese firms.
-By employing a novel text-based measure to quantify AI adoption, we identify a negative association between AI integration and carbon emission intensities.
-Specifically, a one-standard-deviation increase in AI investment correlates with a 2.29 percentage point decrease in carbon emission intensities.
-The impact is particularly significant for state-owned enterprises, high-emission firms, and firms located in non-eastern regions.
-Mechanism analysis indicates that reductions in carbon emission intensities are driven by enhancements in energy management efficiency and growth in green innovation.
-Overall, our findings underscore AI’s potential as a crucial instrument in addressing climate change.
+This paper investigates the relationship between AI adoption and carbon emissions intensity.
+Using a micro-level dataset of Chinese firms, we find that a firm's carbon intensity decreases following the adoption of AI.
+The effect is particularly pronounced among large firms, those headquartered in regions near an AI hub, and those in high-carbon industries.
+We investigate several mechanisms and find that AI adoption is associated with increases in energy management processes, green innovation, inventory efficiency, overall productivity, and the share of specialized labor.
+Finally, we show that AI-induced carbon reductions are subject to a rebound effect of about 50%.